Who are we?

 An important component of this initiative is to find ways for all entities serving children to work together more effectively.
 Resources are being pooled in a number of ways to create supports that may not have existed previously.
 All entities have agreed to use common forms and communication protocols to make sure that no one “falls through the cracks.”
 Our children’s health and happiness is a community priority!
 Let’s join together to take advantage of the resources that are available to us.

-On September 10, 2013 we had a Community Summit to celebrate our progress on our plan.
+On September 10, 2013 we had our First Annual Community Summit (hosted by the medical sector) to celebrate our progress on our plan.
 You can view the presentation (about 75 minutes) by clicking on this link.
 You may need a free download on your computer for it to work correctly.
 Also, this is the Summit Handout that the guests had in front of them.
+On November 18, 2014, we had our Second Annual Community Summit (hosted by the education sector)!
+You are invited to view and listen to the presentation which includes some promising data.